ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 Here, the API for implementing an agent with a static specification will be discussed.
 This is the easiest implementation variant to understand for you.
 To learn about dynamic agent specification, see [**C++ Modules API**](modules.md).

-There are two main classes that you can use to implement an agent: `ScAgent` and `ScActionAgent`.
+There are two main classes that you can use to implement an agent: `ScAgent` and `ScActionInitiatedAgent`.

 ### **ScAgent**